GLD5000/graphql-wrapper/README.md

 # graphql-wrapper

-Rest to Graph QL API wrapper for the CRUX History and PageSpeed Insights API
+A Graph QL API wrapper for the CRUX History and PageSpeed Insights API

 ## Get an API Key